 Bunkers and Drainage

-Bunker sand has been added to 16 of 17 Bunkers.
-We have a blend of Silica Sand and Panamint Valley Crushed Limestone mined in Inyo County.
-Limestone gives the wonderful white color that has lightened up and made our bunkers exceptionally playable, used on many Tour courses.
-As we have very small pot style bunkers, they are all raked in the Australian Method and present a fun challenge.
+Bunker sand has been added to 16 of the 17 bunkers.
+We use a blend of silica sand and Panamint Valley crushed limestone, which is mined in Inyo County.
+The limestone gives the sand its beautiful white color, which has brightened up the bunkers and made them exceptionally playable.
+This type of blend is also used on many tour courses.

 Putting Greens

-Our most Fractured greens will take a bit longer Holes #1, #6, # 8 but can be rehabbed thru time and effort.
+Our most fractured greens—holes #1, #6, and #8—will take quite a bit longer to rehabilitate but can be restored through time and effort.

-Irrigation Efforts are under way to help coverage and leaks.
+Irrigation improvements are underway to enhance coverage and address leaks.

 COURSE STATS: 9- Holes Robert “Bob” Baldock Architect Par 36